Convalescent plasma (kon-vuh-LES-unt PLAZ-muh) therapy uses blood from people who've recovered from an illness to help

 Blood has been used to treat many other conditions.
 It's usually very safe.
-The risk of contracting COVID-19 infection from receiving convalescent plasma therapy hasn't been tested yet.
+The risk of getting COVID-19 from convalescent plasma hasn't been tested yet.
 But researchers believe that the risk is low because donors have fully recovered from the infection.

 - Allergic reactions

 - Lung damage and difficulty breathing

-- Transmission of infections, including HIV and hepatitis B and C
+- Infections such as HIV and hepatitis B and C

 What you can expect

-Your doctor may consider you a candidate for convalescent plasma therapy if you're seriously ill with COVID-19 in the hospital.
-Your doctor will decide if it will be beneficial for you and may enroll you in the treatment program.
-If you or a family member has questions about convalescent plasma therapy, ask your doctor.
+Your doctor may consider convalescent plasma therapy if you're in the hospital with COVID-19 and you are early in your illness or you have a weakened immune system.
+If you have questions about convalescent plasma therapy, ask your doctor.